Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Implementation Performance

-The SIMD encoding can be used to efficiently speed up matrix multiplication by using the diagonal method introduced by Halevi and Shoup in~\cite{DBLP:conf/crypto/HaleviS14}.
-They have shown that a matrix-vector multiplication of a matrix $Z\in\Z^{m\times m}$ and vector $\vec{x}\in\Z^m$ can be expressed by $m$ elementwise vector-vector multiplications, $m-1$ rotations, and $m-1$ additions, operations that can easily be evaluated in an HE scheme:
+The SIMD encoding can be used to efficiently speed up matrix multiplication by using the diagonal method introduced by Halevi and Shoup~\cite{DBLP:conf/crypto/HaleviS14}, and its optimized version based on the BSGS algorithm~\cite{DBLP:conf/eurocrypt/HaleviS15,DBLP:conf/crypto/HaleviS18}: